tarantool/tntcxx/doc/tntcxx_getting_started.rst

 Connecting to Tarantool
 -----------------------

-.. //TBD possible restructure: further topics can be sub-topics -- embedding, object instantiation and then connecting itself
+.. //TBD some intro with the list of todos

 .. _gs_cxx_embedding: